kundajelab/tfmodisco/README.md

 ## Installation

-You can install TF-MoDISco using `pip install modisco-lite`
+You can install TF-MoDISco using `pip install modisco`

 ## Running TF-MoDISco